lukehb/137-SPM/README.md

 `{1,3,7,7,3,1,99}`
 They are perfectly legal max-patterns because neither is the super-pattern of the other, however, they express mostly the same information.
 In massive and pattern dense sequence databases even max-pattern sequential pattern mining algorithms can produce huge pattern outputs - too large to interpret or visualise even.
 Surely, there is some way to mine patterns without producing a massive, mostly redundant, set of sequential patterns?

-#GraspMiner
+#DC-SPAN
-GraspMiner is our solution to produce low redundancy sequential pattern output.
-It uses a graph-based approach to mine the sequence database and only performs a single pass over the data to extract the patterns.
-The trade-off for this speed and succintness is it is purposefully a *lossy* sequential pattern mining technique.
+DC-SPAN is our solution to produce low redundancy sequential pattern output.
+The trade-off for redundancy-controleld pattern output is it is purposefully a *lossy* sequential pattern mining technique.

-The white-paper describing GraspMiner is here (coming soon).
-The paper compares and GraspMiner to CC-Span, VMSP, and CM-Spade - it demonstrates GraspMiner has good performance and less redundant pattern output.
+The white-paper describing DC-SPAN is here (coming soon...pm me if I forget to update this).

 #CC-Span
 CC-Span is sequential pattern mining algorithm that mines closed-contiguous sequential patterns.
 It was introduced by Zhang et al., see [here](http://www.sciencedirect.com/science/article/pii/S0950705115002324).
 We implemented CC-Span from their paper and used Tries to speed up sub-sequence checking.